partigabor/partigabor.github.io/content/posts/hugo-website.md

 +++
-title = "(BETA) How to build a website with Hugo" author = "Gábor Parti" date = "2022-12-01" weight = 11 description = "A concise tutorial on how to build and host a personal website for free." categories = ["technical","guide"] tags = ["hugo","github","website","tutorial"] menu = "main:posts"
+title = "How to build and host a website with Hugo" author = "Gábor Parti" date = "2023-06-01" weight = 11 description = "A concise tutorial on how to build and host a personal or professional website for free." categories = ["technical","guide"] tags = ["hugo","github","website","tutorial"] menu = "main:posts"
 # draft = "true"
 +++

-{{< typography font="Raleway" size="90px" >}}
-# NOT READY
-{{< /typography >}}

-This is a concise, step-by-step guide on how to build a website - just like this one - with Hugo, and deploy/host it on Github Pages.
+This is a concise, step-by-step guide on how to build a website - just like this one - with Hugo, and host it on Github Pages.
 Follow the hyperlinks for a quick explanation on each component.

 ## Requirements